-In the fall semester, students will take a 3-credit class entitled "Advanced Criminal Procedure: Representing the Criminal Appellant," along with an additional credit of clinical work.
+In the fall semester, students will take a 3-credit class entitled "Advanced Criminal Procedure: Representing the Criminal Appellant," along with an additional 2 credits of clinical work.
 This class qualifies for the 60-credit rule.
-The class will have one weekly large group section and one weekly discussion section.
-In the large group section, students will study appellate procedure, the ethics of appellate representation, issue spotting, and persuasion.
-At the same time, students will be meeting their appeal clients, reading transcripts, and analyzing their cases in the discussion sections.
+The class will meet twice a week.
+In one of the weekly classes, students will study appellate procedure, the ethics of appellate representation, issue spotting, and methods of persuasion.
+In the other weekly class, students will discuss issues that arise in their cases.
+Students will also be meeting their appeal clients, reading transcripts, and analyzing their cases in meetings with their supervising attorney.

-During spring semester, students will take "Appellate Advocacy II," for 1-3 credits.
-Credits are variable depending on how much work each student's appeal requires.
-There will be some large-group meetings in the spring (mostly guest lectures), but most of the work will be on postconviction motions or hearings and/or writing appellate briefs.
+During spring semester, students will enroll in the same two courses for 4-5 credits.
+Most of the work will be focused on postconviction motions or hearings and/or writing appellate briefs.

-If you are interested in the Criminal Appeals Project, please contact Clinical Assistant Professor Byron Lichstein in Room 4318E.
-You can telephone Professor Lichstein at 265-2741; or email at email@example.com.
+If you are interested in the Criminal Appeals Project, please see the attached information sheet and application form.
+The Criminal Appeals Project is accepting applications for the 2018-19 academic year.
+Enrollment is limited.
+To ensure consideration, applications should be submitted by April 18, 2018.
+If you have any questions, please contact Adam Stevenson, Director of the Frank J. Remington Center.
+You can telephone Atty Stevenson at 608-262-9233; or by email at email@example.com.
 For more information on the classroom portion of this project, please see the course description on the Law School's web site.